MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > [!div class="mx-imgBorder"]
    > ![Complete conversation](media/create-topic-22.png)

-3. To restart the conversation, click **Start over with latest content** at the top of the Test Bot pane.
+3. To restart the conversation, select **Start over with latest content** at the top of the Test Bot pane.

    > [!div class="mx-imgBorder"]
    > ![Restart conversation](media/create-topic-23.png)